awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/idt-troubleshooting.md

 When testing Windows devices, you might encounter the `Failed to read credential` error in the `greengrass.log` file if the user that you use to connect to the device under test is not set up in the credential manager on that device\.

 To resolve this error, configure the user and password for the IDT user in the credential manager on the device under test\.

-This is the same user and password that you specify in the [`device.json` file](set-config.md#device-config)\.
+For more information, see [Configure user credentials for Windows devices](device-config-setup.md#configure-windows-user-for-idt)\.

+### Guice errors with PreInstalled Greengrass<a name="guice-errors"></a>

+While running IDT with PreInstalled Greengrass, if you encounter an error of `Guice` or `ErrorInCustomProvider`, check if the file `userdata.json` has the `InstalledDirRootOnDevice` set to the Greengrass installation folder\.
+IDT checks for the file `effectiveConfig.yaml` under `<InstallationDirRootOnDevice>/config/effectiveConfig.yaml`\.

 For more information, see [Configure user credentials for Windows devices](device-config-setup.md#configure-windows-user-for-idt)\.